The Department of Geography & Planning accepts applications for September admission only. There is no January admission.

 Toronto, ON M5S 3G3 Canada

 The department will not accept a reference letter if the referee is not named on the application.
+Letters in addition to the three listed in the application will not be reviewed.

 The university will not follow up when letters are outstanding, it is the applicant’s responsibility to monitor the status of their references online and to contact referees if letters are outstanding.
 The online application allows applicants to resend the email notification to their references.